 - Other free perks: One-click installer, phpMyAdmin, website builder, custom control panel, plus firewall and virus protection

-Sister companies with Hostinger, one of our favorite cheap hosting providers, 000webhost instead concentrates on free services to the legions of aspiring site owners trying out new ideas.
 The company has hosted websites for nearly 19 million customers worldwide, making them a major force in the free hosting industry.
-Service can be a bit spotty at times, but the company still maintains a 99.9% uptime guarantee.
+The hosting service can be a bit spotty at times, but the company still maintains a 99.9% uptime guarantee.

 - Storage: 1GB